 While Barbecue used to maintain close ties with the nation’s ruling party, in June 2021 he called for a revolution against them, the opposition and the business sector.

-Jimmy Chérizier no longer enjoys immunity nor the protection of his political godfather, Jovenel Moïse.
+Barbecue no longer enjoys immunity nor the protection of his political godfather, Jovenel Moïse.
 Even though he appears to have gained more power after the creation of the G9 gang alliance, he has gained enemies as well.
 His prospects could go one of two ways.

 As Barbecue aims to change his criminal reputation into a revolutionary one, he might gain legitimacy and with it, leaders of the political and economic elite could become his enemies.

-His statement in another video shared by a local media outlet is no different, except for the active police officer that accompanies him in this apparition; “Today, at this very moment, I was in the streets because the revolution to free the country has started (at this moment a police in gear appears).
+His statement in another video shared by a local media outlet is no different, except for the active police officer that accompanies him in this apparition; “Today, at this very moment, I was in the streets because the revolution to free the country has started (at this moment police in gear appears).
 We also greet the policemen who are joining the movement.”